DavesCodeMusings/school-coding-lab/rpi/fleet/DHCP_Reservations.md

 root@pifi:/etc/NetworkManager/dnsmasq-shared.d# cat reservations
 dhcp-host=2d:ec:af:c0:ff:ee,stemmy,10.42.0.34,infinite
 ```
+_Figure 6: Showing the contents of the reservations file_

 ## Reboot and Test
 dnsmasq won't pick up the new configuration until it's restarted.
 The easiest way to do this is simply rebooting the PiFi access point.